 Canon 6D Mark II vs Leica D-LUX Typ 109

-The Canon EOS 6D Mark II and the Leica D-LUX (Typ 109) are two digital cameras that were revealed to the public, respectively, in June 2017 and September 2014.
+The Canon EOS 6D Mark II and the Leica D-LUX (Typ 109) are two enthusiast cameras that were revealed to the public, respectively, in June 2017 and September 2014.
 The 6D Mark II is a DSLR, while the D-LUX Typ 109 is a fixed lens compact.
 The cameras are based on a full frame (6D Mark II) and a Four Thirds (D-LUX Typ 109) sensor.
 The Canon has a resolution of 26 megapixels, whereas the Leica provides 12.7 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.

 |Digital single lens reflex||Fixed lens compact camera|

 |26 MP, Full Frame Sensor||12.7 MP, Four Thirds Sensor|

 |1080/60p Video||4K/30p Video|

 |ISO 100-40000 (50-102400)||ISO 200-12500 (100-25600)|